 Is It Safe To Fish In The Rain?

-Yes, in most cases fishing in light rain or moderate rain is safe.
-If you are fishing during heavy rain, there is a risk of the river rising fast which can cause very strong currents.
+Yes, in most cases, fishing in light rain or moderate rain is safe.
+If you are fishing during heavy rain, there is a risk of the river rising fast, which can cause very strong currents.
 Torrential rain normally does not last long, so take a break if you feel unsafe.

 Final Thoughts

 Fishing in the rain is a nice change of pace.
-We often reminisce about those perfect days on the water when the fish can’t stay off of our bait.
+We often reminisce about those perfect days on the water when the fish can’t stay off our bait.
 However, you have as good of a chance of catching plenty of fish right before a rainstorm as you do on a sunny evening.

-Check out my in-depth article on choosing the best jackets and suits for fishing in the rain, which are essential for both keeping dry and comfortable in wet weather periods.
+Check out my in-depth article on choosing the best jackets and suits for fishing in the rain, which are essential for keeping dry and comfortable in wet weather periods.

 - Fishing For Catfish (Top Tips, Bait, & Gear To Catch The Big 3) - October 20, 2022